Philosophy + FAQ

 Do you teach sequences?

 Everyone needs to study some sequences while learning with the goal that they become an incorporated body language which can be used to improvise a conversation between partners.
 The basic movement in tango is the walk and when you combine walking in different directions, in parallel and in crossed system you will create patterns or sequences (ocho cortado, sanguichito, el basico).
-If you are thinking about sequences while you are dancing then you are not actually dancing.
-When you go to a milonga you want to use the vocabulary that comes natural to you.
 Some dancers choose to keep their vocabulary succinct or feel that certain movements are not comfortable for them.
-That is fine and with the fundamentals you can enjoy dancing and keep advancing by developing your sense of musicality.
+With the fundamentals you can enjoy dancing and keep advancing by developing your sense of musicality.
 Other dancers may like the challenge of learning more complex vocabulary (giros, sacadas, boleos, changes in axis) and embellishments.
 The vocabulary you use has nothing to do with the quality of the connection or the musicality as long as the dancer does the work to understand the technique and integrate the movements so they are able to move properly with their partner and with the music.
 There is also the possibility to dedicate yourself to understanding the underlying structure of the dance (three possible steps: forward cross, back cross, open step – two directions – four legs) where you do not need sequences to keep learning as you can move within the structure and create infinite possibilities.

 What about learning steps from a video series or online tutorial?